 Lip balms are usually made with beeswax to give texture and consistency, but there are other vegetable ingredients that also serve to achieve the same effect and give a similar texture to the balm.

 I have used soy wax which is a vegan alternative to beeswax.
 Cocoa butter is another ingredient that we find often in this type of cosmetics.
-I like it because is rich in emollients which keeps the lips smoother and moisturized.
+I like it because is rich in emollients which keep the lips smoother and moisturized.
 And I also love the delicious smell of cocoa!
 But if you don’t, buy deodorized cocoa butter like this one.

 If you don’t like soy wax check this article to find vegan wax alternatives.